Infineon/Blockchain/hackathon/README.md

 ## BeerDentity
 Blockchain identity verification using zero knowledge proofs: https://github.com/rekt0x/infineon_hackathon_2019
+Usecase: The Infineon's Blockchain Security 2Go Starter Kit is used to store identity tokens using zero knowledge proofs in order to perform age verification without revealing any personal data.
+An user needs to go to a local authority with his hardware wallet smart card.
+The authority created a proof that the person is older than 18 years and issues an Identity Token to the users wallet.
+The user can then use the hardware wallet smart card at various locations to proof he is old enough to use certain services without revealing his real age or birthday to the 3rd party.

 ## Physical representation of "Cryptokitties"
 With this project a physical form of the Ethereum based Cryptokitties was generated.
 Therefore key1 of the card was read out and converted to an Ethereum address.
 After that, 6 Kitties were bought at the market and transferred to the prepared and printed card.
 All transfers can be checked at etherscan.io.